 - Use standard document development methodology to write and produce effective, user-focused technical documents

-- Organize and present technical information in the most effective ways, both in print and online
+- Organize and present technical information effectively, both in print and online

-- Write using plain language principles to communicate clearly to the broadest range of users
+- Apply plain language principles to communicate clearly with the broadest range of users

-- Employ design principles to create print and online documents that are legible and easy to use
+- Employ design principles to create print and online documents that make it easy for readers/users to find and use information

 How will I learn?